 - The AIARE 1 course is a stand alone, decision makers course.
 This single course will give you all of the information you need to begin to build experience safely in the backcountry.
 Avalanche education is an experientially learned, life long endeavor.
 The AIARE 1 gives you the tools to begin that endeavor.

-Why are some (non-AIARE) Level 1 courses less than the total 24 hours required by the AAA?
+Why are some (non-AIARE) Level 1 courses less than the total 24 hours required by the A3?

 All AIARE 1 courses are a minimum of 24 hours and comply with the American Avalanche Association’s guidelines for a level 1 course.
-The AAA, which is our national avalanche organization requires that all Level 1 courses be 24 hours in length. http://www.americanavalancheassociation.org/pdf/EDCOMM_Table_071008.pdf
+A3, our professional avalanche organization, requires that all Level 1 courses be 24 hours in length.
+Guidelines can be found here.

 This gives the requisite time necessary for course participants to receive and practice the information.